 (a) Except as required in Rules 5.101-1, 5.102, 5.103 and 5.103-1 at its sole discretion, a sending state may order the return of an offender.
 The sending state must notify the receiving state within 15 business days of their issuance of the directive to the offender to return.
 The receiving state shall request return reporting instructions under Rule 4.111.
-If the offender does not return to the sending state as ordered, then the sending state shall issue a warrant no later than 30 calendar days following the offender’s failure to appear in the sending state.
+If the offender does not return to the sending state as ordered, then the sending state shall issue a warrant no later than 15 business days following the offender’s failure to appear in the sending state.

 ICAOS Advisory Opinions

 13-2006 [Retaking of an undocumented immigrant is at the sole discretion of the sending state unless the offender comes within the exceptions provided in Rule 5.102]

 History: Adopted November 4, 2003, effective August 1, 2004; amended September 26, 2007, effective January 1, 2008; amended October 13, 2010, effective March 1, 2011; amended August 28, 2013, effective March 1, 2014; amended October 9, 2019, effective April 1, 2020; amended September 29, 2021, effective April 1, 2022